March 10, 2017, In Family Law

 - Manage retirement funds

-There are many other things that can be included in a prenuptial agreement, but there are also several things that cannot be included.
-For example, a prenuptial agreement cannot involve anything illegal, it cannot discuss child custody matters and it cannot encourage a divorce.
+There are many other things that can be included in a Los Angeles prenuptial agreement, but there are also several things that cannot be included.
+For example, a prenuptial agreement cannot involve anything illegal, it cannot discuss child custody matters in Los Angeles and it cannot encourage divorce.